-1: Overview
+1 Overview

-Throughout this document

-- SCC refers to Surrey County Council - Parent refers to parent or legal guardian - Provider refers to any group, organisation, school or childminder providing registered childcare - EYFS refers to Early Years Foundation Stage - > FEE Funded Early Education (for 3 & 4 year olds) - > FEET Funded Early Education for Two year olds available to eligible parents - ➤ Universal hours the first 15 hours of funded early education available to all parents - Extended hours the second 15 hours of funded early education available to eligible parents

-This Provider Agreement is based on the DfE Model Agreement: Early years provision funded of charge and funded childcare.
-Early years providers must follow this agreement if they are funded by SCC to provide the Early Years Funded Entitlement for two, three and four year olds.

-This agreement applies to the 15 hour entitlement for the most disadvantaged two year olds (known in Surrey as FEET), the 15 hour entitlement for parents of three and four year olds (the universal entitlement) and the 30 hours entitlement for eligible parents of three and four year olds (the extended entitlement).

-The following frameworks and legislation underpin this agreement:

-- Early Education and Childcare Statutory guidance for Local Authorities 2018 - Early Years Entitlements: local authority funding of providers operational guidance 2018-2019 - Childcare Act 2006 - Childcare Act 2016 - Equality Act 2010 - School Admissions Code 2014 - Statutory framework for the Early Years Foundation Stage (EYFS) 2017 - Local Authority (Duty to Secure Early Years Provision Free of Charge) Regulations 2014 - The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) Regulations 2016 - Special Educational Needs and Disability (SEND) code of practice 0 to 25 years 2015 - General Data Protection Regulation (GDPR) 2018
+- 1.1 Throughout this document: - SCC means Surrey County Council - Council means Surrey County Council - Parent(s) means a parent or legal guardian - Provider(s) means any group, organisation, school or childminder providing registered childcare and "Service Provider" shall have the same meaning. - Provider Agreement means this agreement - EYFS means Early Years Foundation Stage - Early Years Funded Entitlement means the 15 and 30 hour entitlement - FEE means Funded Early Education (for three and four-year-olds) - FEET means Funded Early Education for two-year-olds available to eligible parents - Universal hours means the first 15 hours of funded early education available to all parents - Extended hours means the second 15 hours of funded early education available to eligible parents - 1.2 This Provider Agreement is based on the DfE Model Agreement: Early years provision free of charge and funded childcare.
+Early years providers must comply with the provisions of this Provider Agreement if they are funded by SCC to provide the Early Years Funded Entitlement for two, three and four-year-olds. - 1.3 This Provider Agreement applies to the 15 hour entitlement for the most disadvantaged two-year-olds (known in Surrey as FEET), the 15 hour entitlement for parents of three and four-year-olds (the universal entitlement) and the 30 hours entitlement for eligible parents of three and four-year-olds (the extended entitlement). - 1.4 The following frameworks and legislation underpin this agreement: - Early Education and Childcare Statutory guidance for Local Authorities 2018 - Early Years Entitlements: local authority funding of providers operational guidance 2018-2019 - Childcare Act 2006 - Childcare Act 2016 - Equality Act 2010 - School Admissions Code 2014 - Statutory framework for the Early Years Foundation Stage (EYFS) 2021 - Local Authority (Duty to Secure Early Years Provision Free of Charge) Regulations 2014 - The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) Regulations 2016 - Special Educational Needs and Disability (SEND) code of practice 0 to 25 years 2015 - General Data Protection Regulation (GDPR) 2018

-This agreement is not intended to replace, supersede or negate the requirements or expectations set out in legislation, other published statutory guidance and government advice, which may be amended from time to time, without express change in this Provider Agreement.
+This Provider Agreement is not intended to replace, supersede or negate the requirements or expectations set out in legislation, other published statutory guidance and government advice, which may be amended from time to time, without express change in this Provider Agreement.

-This document does not provide guidance on how providers operate their private businesses, including charges for provision over and above a child's funded hours.
-SCC will not intervene where parents choose to purchase additional hours of provision or additional services providing that this does not affect the parent's ability to take up their child's funded place.

-Providers offering the funded entitlement must sign the Provider Agreement.
+- 1.5 This agreement does not provide guidance on how providers operate their private businesses, including charges for provision over and above a child's funded hours.
+SCC will not intervene where parents choose to purchase additional hours of provision or additional services providing that this does not affect the parent's ability to take up their child's funded place. - 1.6 Providers offering the funded entitlement must sign the Provider Agreement.
 In doing so, providers confirm that they will be offering the funded entitlement in accordance with this Provider Agreement.
-Signature will be via the Early Education Portal or, for schools that do not have access to the Early Education Portal, a paper copy of the provider agreement.
+Signature will be via the Early Education Portal or, for schools that do not have access to the Early Education Portal, a paper copy of the Provider Agreement.

-This model agreement will be kept under review and updated as necessary.
+1.7 This model agreement will be kept under review and updated as necessary.